Westminster Energy, Environment & Transport Forum

 This conference will examine next steps for the delivery of major transport projects in the UK.
 Delegates will assess priorities for project delivery and capacity, governance and assurance, planning and consenting reform, funding and investment models, and environmental requirements and climate resilience.

-With the Stewart Review expected to inform next steps for strengthening delivery frameworks across the major project pipeline, delegates will assess practical issues for implementation of recommended changes to governance, assurance, and delivery structures in a timely and effective way.
-The agenda will consider this alongside the role of UK Infrastructure: A 10 Year Strategy in setting out a more integrated approach to long-term infrastructure planning, funding, and delivery.
+With the Stewart Review expected to inform next steps for strengthening delivery frameworks across the major project pipeline, delegates will assess practical considerations for implementing changes to governance, assurance and delivery structures in a timely and effective way.
+Discussion will also consider the role of UK Infrastructure: A 10 Year Strategy in setting out a more integrated approach to long-term infrastructure planning, funding and delivery, alongside wider implications of the Planning and Infrastructure Act 2025, the Better Connected strategy for integrated transport, and recent revisions to HS2 scope, cost and delivery assumptions.

 Project delivery, capacity, delivery confidence & pipeline coordination